rmiazza/GAMCR/docs/source/team.rst

                 <div class="col-12 text-center">
                     <div class="section-title mb-4 pb-2">
                         <h4 class="title mb-4">History of the Project</h4>
-                        <p class="text-muted para-desc mx-auto mb-0">scClone2DR was started at the Swiss Data Science Center at EPFL.
-The goal was to design a predictive model for drug response at the subclonal level from singel cell omics data.</p>
+                        <p class="text-muted para-desc mx-auto mb-0">GAMCR was started at the Swiss Data Science Center at EPFL.
+The goal was to design a data-driven model to predict the response of watersheds to different precipitation events.</p>
                     </div>
                 </div><!--end col-->
             </div><!--end row-->